Best Air Handlers of 2022: Reviews and Buying Guide

 The air handler is connected to supply and return ventilation ducts throughout your home.
 The return ducts bring indoor air to the air handler, and the supply vents deliver conditioned air to each room.

 When purchasing an air handler, you’ll likely go through a local HVAC dealer that is associated with the brand you choose.
-Be sure to ask the technician which brand they’re licensed to sell and install.
+Be sure to ask the heating and air conditioning technician which brand they’re licensed to sell and install.

 Skip the search and connect with a dealer